HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Specialist Profile View Implementation.md

 9. [Conclusion](#conclusion)

 ## Introduction
-The Specialist Profile View Implementation provides a comprehensive solution for displaying detailed specialist profiles within the Maya Platform.
+The Specialist Profile View Implementation provides a comprehensive solution for displaying detailed specialist profiles within the MayaWork.
 This documentation covers the implementation of the SpecialistProfileViewPage and related components, detailing their purpose, architecture, and integration patterns.
 The system enables users to view comprehensive specialist information including specializations, services, portfolio, experience, and testimonials, with support for both standalone page views and modal presentations.

 ## Project Structure
 The Specialist Profile View functionality is organized within the Vue.js application structure following a feature-based organization pattern.
 The core components are located in specific directories based on their functionality, with clear separation between pages, components, services, stores, and types.